KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 Step 5.
 Jump to the peak of the tree from the butterfly.
 It is possible that normal attacking immediately after landing helps to stay on the branch.
 This step is very precise, and failing this step may lead to falling to ground level. [https://www.youtube.com/watch?v=kPmyIS7A3SY](https://www.youtube.com/watch?v=kPmyIS7A3SY)

-**Significance:** By mastering these skills, you can climb the intimidating heights of the Frostbearing Tree with nothing but your bare hands.
+**Significance:** By mastering these Skills, you can climb the intimidating heights of the Frostbearing Tree with nothing but your bare hands.
 No Vision, Elemental powers, or even a glider, are necessary.
 Indeed, rolling for anything is unnecessary, as the free characters provided to any player are adequate, meaning not even whales have an insurmountable advantage.
 Climbing to the peak of the tree has incredible significance due to the fact that the local surroundings of the Frostbearing Tree are of a generally lower height.
 Thus, climbing the Frostbearing tree allows you to get the height advantage, and doing so under these limitations means you can perform such strategic maneuvers under the most dire and desperate of situations.

 Being at a greater height confers immense benefits.
 Those at a significant height over others possess a birds-eye view of the battlefield, allowing them to observe their enemies from afar.
 The great military strategist Sun Tzu once said, "If you know the enemy and know yourself, you need not fear the result of a hundred battles."
 Furthermore, the advantage of height is not merely backed by military theory.
 In fact, it is has been a deciding factor throughout history.
 For example, Obi Wan cleverly defeated Anakin by utilising this intrinsic advantage unique to the high ground.